 At the same time, dedicated hosting requires that you manage your resources yourself or pay your hosting company to do this for you with what is known as a fully managed dedicated hosting service.
-In our analogy, home owners have to either hire professional help or fix problems like leaking pipes and home repair themselves.
+In our analogy, homeowners have to either hire professional help or fix problems like leaking pipes and home repair themselves.

 Companies going with VPS hosting and shared hosting don’t have to worry about management as much or invest as much for help with running their hosting.

-Our Dedicated Servers
+Learn More About Our Dedicated Servers

 It Is All About Your Specific Needs